taooceros/Ugrad-Thesis/usage-fair-dlocks/banning-locks.typ

 === CCSynch with Banning <head:ccsynch-banning>

-The implementation of #cc-synch with banning is slightly more complex than #fc-banning, because in #cc-synch, the nodes are cycled and utilized by different threads each time to ensure the FIFO order of the execution.
+The implementation of #cc-synch with banning is slightly more complex than #fc-banning, because in #cc-synch, the nodes are cycled and utilized by different threads each time to ensure the FIFO order of the execution @ccsynch_ref.
 Therefore, threads must maintain additional thread-local data to record the banned time.

 Compared to #fc-banning, #cc-synch-banning assigns the threads that trying to acquire the lock to spin (or wait) until its own banned time is passed for simplicity.
 This is slightly more performant compared to #fc-banning: the combiner in #fc-banning needs to perform additional checking toward whether a thread is banned.